 Following discussion with the registered manager and staff, it was evident that other healthcare professionals are contacted when required to meet the needs of residents.

-There were examples of good practice found throughout the inspection in relation to the standard of record keeping, care planning and the administration of medicines.
+There were examples of good practice in relation to the standard of record keeping, care planning and the administration of medicines.